-Ryder Scott estimated natural gas reserves attributable to the Royalty Interests as of December 31, 2013.
+Ryder Scott estimated natural gas reserves attributable to the Royalty Interests as of December 31, 2015.
 Numerous uncertainties are inherent in estimating reserve volumes and values, and the estimates are subject to change as additional information becomes available.
 The reserves actually recovered and the timing of production of the reserves may vary significantly from the estimates.

 Proved reserves of the Royalty Interests.
-The following table sets forth, certain estimated Proved reserves, estimated future net cash flows and the discounted present value thereof attributable to the Royalty Interests, as of December 31, 2013, in each case derived from the Ryder Scott reserve report.
+The following table sets forth, certain estimated Proved reserves, estimated future net cash flows and the discounted present value thereof attributable to the Royalty Interests, as of December 31, 2015, in each case derived from the Ryder Scott reserve report.
 The reserve report was prepared by Ryder Scott in accordance with criteria established by the SEC.
-In accordance with the SEC's rules, the reserves presented below were determined using the twelve month unweighted arithmetic average of the first-day-of-the-month price for the period from January 1, 2013 through December 31, 2013, without giving effect to any derivative transactions, and were held constant for the life of the properties.
-This yielded a price for natural gas of \$3.70 per Mcf.
-The net revenues attributable to the Trust's reserves are net of the Trust's obligation to reimburse ECA for the post-production costs.
+In accordance with the SEC's rules, the reserves presented below were determined using the twelve-month unweighted arithmetic average of the first-day-of-the-month price for the period from January 1, 2015 through December 31, 2015, without giving effect to any derivative transactions, and were held constant for the life of the properties.
+This yielded a price for natural gas of \$1.93 per Mcf.
+The net revenues attributable to the Trust's reserves are net of the Trust's obligation to reimburse ECA for post-production costs.
 The reserves and cash flows attributable to the Trust's interests include only the reserves attributable to the Underlying Properties that are expected to be produced within the remaining portion of the 20-year period in which the Trust owns the Royalty Interests as well as the residual interest in the reserves that the Trust will own on the Termination Date.
-A summary of the Ryder Scott reserve report dated December 11, 2013 is included as Appendix A to this report.
+A summary of the Ryder Scott reserve report dated January 6, 2016 is included as Appendix A to this report.

-Proved reserves Proved Gas Reserves (Bcf) timated Future et Cash Flows (Dollars in Discounted Estimated Future Net Cash Flows(1)
+Proved reserves Proved Gas Reserves (Bcf) Estimated Future Net Cash Flows (Dollars in Estimated Future Net Cash Flows(1) n thousands)

 Royalty Interests:

-Proved Developed 60,453 \$ 179,406 \$ 88,370
+Proved Developed 45,985 \$ 57,302 \$ 29,629